devinekask/web2-docker/README.md

-Todo: create of folder nemed db in the root of this project
+Todo: create of folder named db in the root of this project